mcmahonmc/mcmahonmc.github.io/_projects/sci-museum-sd.md

 ## Customer Journey Mapping

-We discussed the 5 E's framework to guide our thinking on how we might identify touchpoints and potential problems.
-We considered how customers might engage, enquire, explore, explain, and evaluate their expereiences with the Science Museum.
+With our persona hats on, we explored the museum to identify touchpoints and potential problems associated with each of the 5 E's of the customer's journey: entice, enter, engage, exit, and extend.

 We spent the next few hours at the museum, observing visitor behavior and evaluating the experience.
 I adopted the mindset of "Grandpa Gus" imagining how he might think and feel as he made his way through his Science Museum experience.
 I mapped Gus' emotions at each stage of the customer journey represented by a color-coded dot to represent the overall picture of his emotional experience.

 It quickly became evident that there was a huge opportunity to improve wayfinding.
-As a previous museum volunteer, there were multiple occassions when I offered to lead the group to various exhibits.
-Without me there to shepherd them, we would not have known how to make the most of our museum experience in the short time we had.
+Since I had previously been a museum volunteer about five years back, I ended up needing to lead the group to various exhibits - without me there to shepherd them, we would not have known how to make the most of our museum experience in the short time we had.
+This was a rather unfortunate realization that most museum goers did not have an experienced guide to help them do the same.

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/projects/science-museum/persona-journey.png" B loading="lazy" alt="">
     <img src="/images/projects/science-museum/feelings.png" B loading="lazy" alt="">
   </div>
+   <em>Personas & Journey Mapping / <a href="https://www.figma.com/board/ogzJQwRQg6dyqoqSthloEq/Science-Museum-Service-Design?node-id=0-1&t=12F7h5RwaW06QJgu-1" target="_blank">See Full File in FigJam</a></em>
 </div>

 ## Heuristic evaluation

 Together we conducted an evaluation using established usability heuristics, or principles for designing user-friendly interfaces.

-Again adopting the mindset of Gus the Grandpa and each of the other key segments, I documented instances where these heuristics were violated.
+Again adopting the mindset of "Gus the Grandpa" and each of the other key segments, I documented instances where these heuristics were violated.
+The most severe violations again pointed to a wayfinding opportunity: Visibility of system status, error prevention, and help users recover from errors.

 <div class="gallery-box">
   <div class="gallery">
     <img src="/images/projects/science-museum/heuristic1-5.png" B loading="lazy" alt="">
     <img src="/images/projects/science-museum/heuristic6-10.png" B loading="lazy" alt="">
   </div>
+  <em>Heuristic Evaluation / <a href="https://www.figma.com/proto/c3s8QpGsV3yzEmjSYIqMxZ/Science-Museum-Heuristic-Eval?node-id=7-1114&t=PpGnXly5xsKrQRg9-1" target="_blank">See Full Evaluation in Figma</a></em>
 </div>

 # Reflection